makandra/geordi/README.md

 instead of `cap deploy:migrations`.
 You can force using `deploy` by passing the -M option: `geordi deploy -M staging`.

+### `geordi drop_databases`

+Delete local MySQL/MariaDB and Postgres databases that are not whitelisted.

+Example: `geordi drop_databases`

+Check both MySQL/MariaDB and Postgres on the machine running geordi for databases and offer to delete them.
+Excluded are databases that are whitelisted.
+This comes in handy when you're keeping your currently active projects in the whitelist files and perform regular housekeeping with Geordi.

+When called with `-P` or `-M` options, only handles Postgres resp.
+MySQL/MariaDB.

+When called with `--postgres <port or local socket>` or `--mysql <port or local socket>`, will instruct the underlying management commands to use those connection methods instead of the defaults.
+This is useful when running multiple installations.

+Geordi will ask for confirmation before actually dropping databases and will offer to edit the whitelist instead.

 ### `geordi dump [TARGET]`